Youtini

 What is the Star Wars Expanded Universe?

-Believe it or not, there was once a time where Star Wars content didn’t fill the galaxy.
+Believe it or not, there was once a time when Star Wars content didn’t fill the galaxy.

 But back in 1977, Star Wars took the world by storm, then left an undeniable void in pop culture once the credits rolled.
 Fans clamored for more adventures in the galaxy far, far away, but wouldn’t get their next taste until 1978 saw the release of Alan Dean Foster’s novel Splinter of the Mind’s Eye.

-The first original book in the Star Wars universe, Foster’s novel ushered in what became known as the Expanded Universe; the collection of content comprising stories outside the Original Trilogy of movies.
+Foster's novel, the first original book in the Star Wars universe, ushered in what became known as the Expanded Universe, a collection of content that consisted of stories outside the Original Trilogy of movies.
 In the years following, Star Wars novels and comics built the EU into a living, breathing galaxy for fans to explore.

 What are Star Wars Legends?